Springfield, Massachusetts: Switch to ward representation

 In the past, efforts have been made to provide each of the city's eight wards a seat in the city council, instead of the current at-large format.
 There would still be some at-large seats under this format.
 The primary argument for this has been that City Councilors live in only four of the city's wards.
 An initiative to change the composition failed to pass the City Council twice.
 In 2007 Mayor Charles V. Ryan and City Councilor Jose Tosado proposed a home-rule amendment that would expand the council to thirteen members adding four seats to the existing nine member at large system, but allocated between eight ward and five at large seats.
 This home-rule petition was adopted by the City Council 8–1, and was later passed by the State Senate and House and signed by the Governor.
 On election day, November 6, 2007, city residents voted overwhelmingly in favor of changing the City Council and School Committee.
 The ballot initiative that established a new council with five at-large seats and eight ward seats passed 3–1.
 On November 3, 2009, Springfield held its first ward elections in 50 years.

 State and federal representation

 The State Representatives are Orlando Ramos, Carlos González, Bud Williams, and Angelo Puppolo.
 The State Senator is Adam Gomez.
+Springfield is part of the Eighth Massachusetts Governor's Council district and is represented by Tara Jacobs (D-North Adams).

 Richard Neal represents United States House of Representatives, Massachusetts District 1, and Elizabeth Warren and Edward Markey represent Springfield in the Federal Senate.